onaraighl/waveFlume/data/README.md

 2.  [h,a,k,phi,xxi,eta,xx,yy]=simple\_interpolation(filename);

-fits the data in the csv file called "filename" using simple interpolation and cubic splines.
+Fits the data in the csv file called "filename" using simple interpolation and cubic splines.

 * Here, h is interpolated free-surface profile; for each point in the array xx there is a corresponding h-value.
 * Each frame in the video analysis produces a vector h, these are then read into the space-time array eta\_array.